amaurigmartins/LineCableLab/README.md

 ### Restrictions of use

 We appreciate the interest in our work and we invite the interested users to use our codes as necessary, as long as they are not embedded in any commercial software, which is **strictly prohibited**.
-However, if you use LineCableLab as a part of scientific research, we kindly ask you to refer to our published papers:
+However, if you use LineCableLab as a part of scientific research, we kindly ask you to refer to one of our published papers:

 - A. G. Martins-Britto, T. A. Papadopoulos and A. I. Chrysochos, "Transient Electromagnetic Interference between Overhead and Underground Conductors," in IEEE Transactions on Electromagnetic Compatibility, Mar.
 2024, doi: 10.1109/TEMC.2024.3376971.